-A contraversial title in a world where we are sensitive to gender-specific language.
+A controversial title in a world where we are sensitive to gender-specific language.

-However, I am referring now to the work of Erik Erikson, a Scandavian Psychologist working on Human Growth and Development in the middle of the twentieth century.
-This Erikson is not to be confused with Milton Erikson, an American doctor, I have mentioned elsewhere.
+…. but I am referring to the work of Erik Erikson, a psychologist from Scandinavia, who working on Human Growth and Development in the middle of the twentieth century.
+This Erikson is not to be confused with Milton Erikson, an American doctor, I quote elsewhere.

 …. where you can research this area in greater detail.

 The stages that make up his theory are as follows: